 Dating can be fun — lots of fun!
-But in order to get to that I-have-to-see-you-everyday giddy feeling of a fulfilling relationship you have to pass the first date in all of its awkward glory.
+But in order to get to that I-have-to-see-you-everyday giddy feeling of a fulfilling relationship, you have to pass the first date in all of its awkward glory.
 Do you hold his hand?
-Is it ok that you Googled him last night?
-Does your hair look ok?
-The answer to all of those questions —even number 2! — is big fat — yes.
+Is it OK that you looked at his Facebook profile?
+Does your hair look good?

-In the twenty first century when online dating sites are standard fare, there's no reason to feel sheepish about Googling and Facebooking your date.
+In the 21st century when online dating sites are standard fare, there's no reason to feel sheepish about Googling and Facebooking your date.
 After all, had you met online you would already know things about each other's hometown, your college and what your interests are.
-Instead of feeling guilty about it, use it to fuel the conversation!
-Were there pictures of him with his dog?
-Ask him!
-But if you're weird about it or come off stalker-ish, the date will be super awkward.
+Instead of feeling guilty about it, use it to fuel the conversation.

-They say imitation is the sincerest form of flattery, but when it comes to a date it will subtly indicate that the two of you are in sync (without the boy band reference — unless you're on a date with one of them!).
-We naturally want to be around people who are similar and echoing his movements are a great way to do that.
+They say imitation is the sincerest form of flattery, but when it comes to a date it will subtly indicate that the two of you are in sync.
+We naturally want to be around people who are similar, and echoing his movements is a great way to do that.
 Does he lean into the conversation?
 You're welcome to lean a little closer.
 Is he talking with his hands?
-Take the cue and do the same!
-Keep Reading ...
+Take the cue and do the same.

 While a loud and crowded bar or restaurant may not be an ideal place for a first date, it will allow you an excuse to get cozy.
 It's a great impetus for leaning in closer and creating a more intimate feeling right off the bat.
 Once that physical distance barrier has been broken, things like holding his hand or an end of night kiss will feel much more natural.